The Center for Middle Eastern Studies, Harvard University and

 Rosie Bsheer, Harvard University

 Moderator: Sherene Seikaly, UC Santa Barbara

-This roundtable has been organized in an effort to mark, interrogate, and reflect on various protests, revolutions, and uprisings in the Middle East and North Africa in the past ten years.
-Featuring a collection of scholars of the MENA region from a variety of disciplines, this event will place emphasis on the relationship between archives, historical thinking, and revolution—both in the past and present.
+This roundtable was organized in an effort to mark, interrogate, and reflect on various protests, revolutions, and uprisings in the Middle East and North Africa in the past ten years.
+Featuring a collection of scholars of the MENA region from a variety of disciplines, this event places emphasis on the relationship between archives, historical thinking, and revolution—both in the past and present.